 Sometimes other symptoms develop such as gout (inflammation in the joints) or blood clots.
 This is due to complications that PV can cause.
-These include the following.

 Bleeding or bruising

-The spleen sits on the left side of your tummy (abdomen) just under the ribs and is normally about the size of a fist.
+The spleen sits on the left side of the tummy (abdomen) just under the ribs and is normally about the size of a fist.
 It helps break down red blood cells.
 PV can cause the spleen to grow bigger than normal.
-Symptoms of an enlarged spleen may include discomfort on the left side of the tummy and feeling full sooner than usual when eating.
+Symptoms of an enlarged spleen include discomfort on the left side of the tummy and quickly feeling full when eating.

-PV is usually diagnosed by a haematologist (a doctor who specialises in blood disorders).
+PV is usually diagnosed by a haematologist (a specialist in blood disorders).
 The diagnosis may be suspected from the results of a routine blood test called a full blood count.
-This counts the number of red blood cells, white blood cells and platelets.
+This test counts the number of red blood cells, white blood cells and platelets in the blood.

 JAK2 blood test

-This is the most helpful test to diagnose PV.
-JAK2 is a gene that is important in regulating blood cell production.
-If a change (mutation) happens in this gene it can cause PV.
+This blood test checks for a change (mutation) in a gene called JAK2.
+This gene helps control how many blood cells are made.
+A change in the gene can cause PV.
 About 95 out of 100 people with PV (95%) have a mutation in the JAK2 gene.
-This change in the gene happens during the person's lifetime.
-It isn't something you’re born with, and you can’t pass it on to your children.
+The mutation happens during the person's lifetime.
+It isn't something you’re born with and you can’t pass it on to your children.

-a blood test to check the levels of iron and vitamin B12 in your blood
+A check of the levels of iron and vitamin B12 in the blood.

-a blood test to check how much oxygen your blood is carrying (oxygen saturation test)
+A test to check how much oxygen your blood is carrying (oxygen saturation test).

-an ultrasound scan of the abdomen to look at the kidneys, liver and spleen
+An ultrasound scan of the tummy area (abdomen) to look at the kidneys, liver and spleen.

-a bone marrow biopsy to look for abnormal cells in the bone marrow – the doctor numbs the area over the back of your hip bone (pelvis) and then takes a sample of bone marrow from the hip bone, the sample is sent to a laboratory to be examined under a microscope
+A bone marrow biopsy to look for abnormal cells in the bone marrow.
+In this test, the doctor numbs the area over the back of your hip bone (pelvis) and then takes a sample of bone marrow from the hip bone.
+The sample is sent to a laboratory to be examined under a microscope.

 All of these tests can be done as an outpatient.

-This is one of the simplest ways to reduce the number of red blood cells in your blood, and make your blood less thick.
+This is one of the simplest ways to reduce the number of red blood cells in your blood and make your blood thinner.
 It involves taking about a pint of blood from you.

-The procedure is similar to that used when donating blood.
-A doctor or nurse puts a needle, attached to tubing and a bag, into your vein.
+A doctor or nurse puts a needle attached to tubing and a bag into your vein.
 Blood flows through the needle and tubing into the bag.
-When enough blood has been taken the needle is taken out.
+When enough blood has been taken, the needle is taken out.

-Venesections may be done regularly, every few weeks or months, until your blood gets to the right level of thickness.
-Each time some blood is removed, you will be asked to drink plenty of fluids to replace what you have lost.
+Venesection may be done regularly, every few weeks or months, until your blood gets to the right level of thickness.
+Each time some blood is removed, you will be asked to drink plenty of fluids to replace what has been removed.

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
-It is most commonly used to treat cancers, but it is sometimes used to treat other conditions.
-It can be used to reduce the blood cell count.
+Chemotherapy can also be used to treat non-cancerous conditions.
+It can be used to reduce the blood cell count in PV.

 Hydroxycarbamide is the most commonly used chemotherapy drug to treat PV.
 It is taken as a tablet.
 It can cause side effects, but generally these are mild.
-Side effects may include lowered resistance to infection, reduced red blood cell numbers (anaemia), diarrhoea or constipation.
+Side effects may include lowered resistance to infection, diarrhoea or constipation.
 There is a very small risk of leukaemia developing if hydroxycarbamide is used for a long time.
 Patients under the age of 40 with PV may be given other drugs instead.

-Hydroxycarbamide may also affect fertility.
-People taking it are advised not to get pregnant or father a child, as there may be a risk of harming the developing baby.
-It is advisable to use effective contraception while taking hydroxycarbamide and also for a few months afterwards.
+Chemotherapy may affect fertility.
+People taking chemotherapy drugs are advised not to get pregnant or father a child.
+This is because there may be a risk of harming the developing baby.
+It is advisable to use contraception while taking chemotherapy drugs and for a few months afterwards.

 Interferon is a natural substance made by the body.
 It is also made as a medicine.
 It can be used to reduce the rate at which blood cells are made.
 Interferon is given as an injection under the skin.
-Side effects can include flu-like symptoms, headaches, dizziness and tiredness.
+Side effects can include flu-like symptoms, headaches, dizziness, tiredness and mood swings.

 Radioactive phosphorus (32P)

 Rarely, a treatment called radioactive phosphorus may be used.
 It is given as an injection.
 It irradiates the bone marrow and can lower the number of blood cells being produced.
 The effects of a single injection can last from months to years.

-Treatment with radioactive phosphorus over many years can cause an increased risk of leukaemia.
+Long-term treatment with radioactive phosphorus can cause an increased risk of leukaemia.

-This can be used to help prevent gout.
-It may be given before treatments for PV that work by destroying blood cells, such as chemotherapy.
-If you do have an episode of gout you may be prescribed allopurinol to take long-term to help prevent further episodes occurring.
+Allopurinol can be used to prevent gout.
+It may be given before treatment that destroys blood cells, such as chemotherapy.
+If you have had gout, you may be prescribed allopurinol to take for the long term to prevent it happening again.